 Sutton Coldfield Golf Club

-The following narrative is a condensed version of our history, for further detail please refer to the following publications, available from the author, R.F.Fletcher via our administration office.
+The following narrative is a condensed version of our history.
+For more information, please refer to the following publications, available from the author, R.F.Fletcher via our Administration Office.

-But away from all the ‘sound and fury’ it is the fair, but frequently stern, test that the course presents in idyllic surroundings that continues to attract real golfers to become members of the Club.
+Away from all the ‘sound and fury’ it is the fair, but frequently stern test that the course presents in idyllic surroundings that continues to attract real golfers to become members of the Club.
 The roman road, Icknield Street crosses the course on its way to join Watling Street at what is now called the village of Wall.
 The past and the present envelop this course both on a bright spring morning and on a drowsy summer’s evening.

 There are few better places to play golf.